irsl/apache-openoffice-rce-via-uno-links/README.md

 to use CVE-2018-16858, which is a Libreoffice specific, unrelated bug.
 They are different even in nature: path traversal (CWE-23) vs protection mechanism failure (CWE-693).
-In the follow up Apache claimed to reuse CVE-2019-9847 insted as they thought the issue was the same but their original fix was incomplete.
+In the follow up Apache claimed to reuse CVE-2019-9847 instead as they thought the issue was the same but their original fix was incomplete.

 CVE-2019-9847 looks indeed much closer to the flaw I reported, but again,